 Today’s post is from my new book Love Like Jesus: How Jesus Loved People (and how you can love like Jesus).
 Last Saturday we posted Chapter 29: Surviving A Life Of Loving Like Jesus.
-Love Like Jesus is due to be published later this year.
+Love Like Jesus is due to be published in January of 2020.

 “. . . nevertheless, not as I will, but as you will.”